Anthropology (ANTH)

 May Be Stacked With: ANTH A458

-ANTH A664 Advanced Studies in Culture and Globalization 3 Credits
+ANTH A664 Culture in a Connected World 3 Credits

 Special Note: Graduate students will be assigned more in-depth research, additional class readings and mentoring positions for undergraduates.